 No matter how great a failure you perceive yourself to be, you have the opportunity now to flip the script.
-Your pain can become a curriculum of compassion, an agenda for mercy.
+Your pain can become a curriculum of compassion, an agenda Someone's future could be completely altered because you refused to be confined to your past for mercy.

 Mark it well friend, your tomorrows are not predicated on your yesterdays.
+Someone's future can be unalterably changed because you refused to be confined to your past.